22. AGX Vehicle

 Sprocket

-Driving wheel - this wheel’s shaft is connected to the powerline/motor.
-Sprockets are normally geared where the treads wont slip while in good touch with the surface of the sprocket.
+Driving wheel - this wheel’s shaft is connected to the power line or motor.
+Sprockets are typically geared so that the track nodes do not slip when properly engaged with the sprocket teeth.

 Idler

 Geared, non-powered wheel.
-Similar surface properties as the sprocket but this model isn’t powered.
+Similar surface properties to the sprocket, but this model is not powered.

 Roller